BDCAMPBELL.NET

 Five days at the 2007 InfoVis/Vis/VAST Conference Series during Oct 26-Nov 1, 2007 in Sacramento gave me the opportunity to participate in the Doctoral Colloquium and catch up with all the latest research and developments in the information visualization analysis and presentation fields.
 Of note was the groundswell of public interest in socially-mediated infovis discussions accessible via the Web.

 I finished my Masters in Industrial Engineering degree on June 8, 2007.
-My focus was on human-computing interfaces with a specialty on virtual reality.
+My focus was on human-computing interfaces with a specialty in virtual reality systems.
 As a result, my transcript is guaranteed to be unique with a mix of industrial engineering (IND E), computer science (CSE), and technical communications (T C) specific to my interests in computer-mediated communication interfaces.

 Three days at the semi-annual Visualization and Analytics Consortium Meeting during May 14-16, 2007 in Bellevue, Washington let me show off our latest RimSim vision and participate with peers and customers from around the country.
 Our contribution is documented in a poster (29 MB) which was presented at the 2007 Homeland Security Science & Technology Stakeholders Conference at the Ronald Reagan International Trade Center in Washington DC during May 21-24, 2007.